Ontario- Agawa Fall Colours

 Ottawa to Leamington

-Early this morning, you will depart Westgate Mall for Leamington by private motor coach.
+Early this morning, you will depart Carlingwood Mall for Leamington by private motor coach.
+Along the way, we’ll pause for a restful break, giving you a chance to stretch and grab some food.
 Upon arrival, you will check into your hotel.
 The remainder of the evening is free to explore your surroundings.

 Day 2